 1. Plan your menus

 At the very least, know what you will be having for dinner tomorrow so you can soak beans or defrost overnight as needed.
 Learn about the magic of knowing what’s for dinner and find template menus here.
+For inspiration, here’s a four whole-day menus under $7 and a weekend-away menu for three days of yum.

 2. Keep a shopping list